-The Philippine gross domestic product (GDP) grew by 5.9% in 2019.
+The Philippine GDP grew by 5.9% in 2019.
 As identified in the Philippine Development Plan 2017-2022, Philippine GDP growth is expected to strengthen at 7% to 8% in the medium term, making the Philippines one of the faster growing economies of the ASEAN region.